The Massacre of the Boy Scouts and the Greeks of Aydin: June 1919

 These forces soon came under fierce attack by regular Turkish army units and irregular chettes causing the Hellenic force to retreat, leaving a defenseless minority at the mercy of the Turks.
 Following the retreat, Turkish forces entered the town, executing citizens, torturing, raping and setting fire to houses and churches, in a massacre that lasted 3 days.

 During the massacre, the regional leader of the Greek Boy Scouts of Aydin, Nikos Avgeridis (pictured, seated), along with his 31 boy scouts and their leaders were captured by the Turks and imprisoned in the town hall.
-They were directed to the shores of the Evdona river where the leader of the Turkish chettes, Adnan Menderes, asked Avgeridis to renounce his Christian faith and his ethnicity.
+They were directed to the shores of the Evdona river where one of the Kemalist cetes, Adnan Menderes, asked Avgeridis to renounce his Christian faith and his ethnicity.
 Avgeridis declined and uttered the words “Long live Hellas”.
 With a sword Menderes removed one of his eyes.
 He was asked again, and Avgeridis replied in the same way.
 He was then skinned alive and his body dumped in the Evdona River.
 Avgeridis’ 31 Boy Scouts also refused to renounce their faith and ethnicity and were blindfolded, tortured and then massacred.

-Similar massacres of Boy Scouts in Asia Minor occurred in April 1922 at Sokia (Söke) where 13 Boy Scouts were massacred, and in August 1922 at Kato Panagia (Ciftlik) where 800 people were massacred, amongst them Greek Boy Scouts.
+Similar massacres of Boy Scouts in Asia Minor occurred in April 1922 at Sokia (Söke) where 13 Boy Scouts were massacred, and in August 1922 at Kato Panagia (Ciftlik) where 800 people were massacred, amongt them Greek Boy Scouts.
 The massacre of Boy Scouts in Asia Minor brought indignation and protests by scouting organisations all over the world and was reported in the mainstream media.
 In 1922, Sir Robert Baden-Powell, the founder of the Scout movement requested that the Council of the League of Nations be informed of the massacre of Boy Scouts that was occurring in Asia Minor.4

 Pictured left: Turks Massacre Greek Boy Scouts, The Milwaukee Journal, 22 August 1919.